ankitasikder/Superman_Website/README.md

 <div align="justified">

-I have made this webpage for the fans of Batman and also those who want to know about this world famous sperhero.
+I have made this webpage for the fans of Superman and also those who want to know about this world famous sperhero.
 Users can explore many facts, images, movie links using this web page.

 </div>